Introduction: Two Axis Star Tracker

 Let's start with tracking a distant (static) star, just like the original star tracker.
 With the mental image of the earth rotating in the black sphere as the night sky, calculating in what direction a pointer should point is not very simple but conceptually not too complex either.

-- Now correct the RA using the local sidereal time (LST).
-The beauty of the LST is that it incorporates both the rotation of the earh, changing with time, and at what longitude the observer is.
+- Now correct the RA for your position and the rotation of the earth using the local sidereal time (LST).
+The beauty of the LST is that it incorporates both the rotation of the earth, changing with time, and at what longitude the observer is.

 - Next tilt the vector over, based on ones own latitude, or to be more precise, based on how far south you are from the north pole, so 90 degrees minus the latitude.

-The initial vector pointing to the star can be easily calculate using straightforward trigonometry math, producing x, y and z coordinates.
+The initial vector can be easily calculated using straightforward trigonometry math, producing x, y and z coordinates.

 The two rotations can be performed by doing two matrix multiplications.